I’ve written before about how Airbnb has been a lifesaver to me in more ways than one.

 1. The Angry Casanova

 I often get asked if, as a woman living alone, I feel unsafe inviting males to stay in my Airbnb.
-For the most part I don’t, as majority of my guests both male and female have been extremely respectful.
-Most, but not all.
+For the most part, I don’t, as the majority of my guests — both male and female — have been extremely respectful.

 Rich* was a 35-year-old from a small mining town in Australia.
 He loved to go out, was a world traveler with a fierce curiosity and was covered in tattoos.
 We hit it off great, and I was excited he’d be with me for a month.